dbAbstract/RestaurantAPI/README.md

 **System Structure**

-tl;dr - System contains 1 database with multiple SQLite tables corresponding to the physical tables in the restaurant with naming convention **table_<table_num>**.
+TL;DR - System contains 1 database with multiple SQLite tables corresponding to the physical tables in the restaurant with naming convention **table_<table_num>**.
 Every menu item has a unique item_id field, quantity field, and preparation time field (a random number between 5-15).

 To briefly cover the structure of the system.
 This application, as mentioned above, is an API following the HTTP REST architecture.
 It can GET, PUT, POST, and DELETE from a database given commands (assumed to be coming in from Frontend elements).
 The API was created using the Rocket framework and interfaces with a SQLite database.